BrisksHan/NBD-GMMC/README.md

 This is our implementation of network biomarker detection using Gaussian mixture model.

+The input are TCGA RNA sequence file that can be accessed from the official website of TCGA.

-The input are TCGA file (please remove the second line of the TCGA files).
+To use the please remove the second line of the TCGA files, the code will automatically generate sample labels based on the barcode of the samples.